Journey through Calabrian textiles, from antiquity to today

 From this moment on, silk processing in Calabria became a form of primary industry, organised into provincial districts, until the Unification of Italy, when this type of industry was also discontinued and re-planted in other regions.

-The city of Catanzaro was the capital of Calabrian silk, so much so that its very name, of Byzantine origin, is said to be linked to this peculiar process.
-The "City of the Three Vs" (Vitaliano, Vento, Velluto, the latter referring to the precious Catanzaro damasks) was at the centre of a virtuous silk-growing circuit, organised on large mulberry plantations and highly specialised labour, i.e. master weavers working on hundreds of looms.
+Catanzaro was Calabria's silk capital, so much so that, according to scholar Giuseppe Matarese, the name itself could be associated with the Byzantine word Katartarioi ("silk spinners").
+The "City of the Three Vs" (Vitaliano, Wind, Velvet, the latter referring to the precious Catanzaro damasks) was at the centre of a virtuous silk-growing circuit, organised on large mulberry plantations and highly specialised labour, i.e. master weavers working on hundreds of looms.
+Any examples of ancient looms?
+The only replica of the so-called "Giovanni il Clabrese" loom can be admired at the Town Hall (by contacting the Mirabilia Historical Association).

 The itinerary to discover Calabrian textiles now passes through some not-to-be-missed stops that combine tradition and innovation.